Pupmos/atom-2-0-whitepaper/whitepaper.md

 reason in organizing planetary sustainability, while serving as a call to use technology as best we can to facilitate responsible self-governance.
 Cosmos offers a meta-political economy, one that recognizes the need for representation of different interests at different scales, and for an approach that can bridge the gap from local to global and back.
 1Kwon, Jae; Buchman, Ethan.
 “Cosmos Whitepaper.”
-Mar.
-2017, https://v1.cosmos.network/resources/whitepaper.
+Aug.
+2016, https://v1.cosmos.network/resources/whitepaper.
-v1.0 1
+v1.1 1
 The Cosmos Hub’s inaugural role was to originate the internet of blockchains.
 It did so by resourcing the development of the Cosmos SDK, IBC, and Tendermint, the core open-source primitives for the blockchain applications that now populate the interchain.
 However, with an active and increasingly sophisticated IBC network, the needs of the interchain have evolved.
 Accordingly, the Cosmos Hub must also transition into a new role: to grow a resilient interchain economy.
 In this new role, the Cosmos Hub becomes a secure platform for others to build the next generation of interchain-native infrastructure and applications, opening new opportunities for interchain coordination.
 From this substrate, the Cosmos Hub renews its purpose as a provider of infrastructure services whose utility scales with the growth of the interchain.
 The Cosmos Hub will secure and capitalize ecosystem-critical applications, while serving as the port of entry for new Cosmos participants, and a coordinating center for the infrastructure and administrative concerns of the interchain.
 This paper describes the Cosmos Hub’s layered architecture, beginning with the collaborative effort required to build and maintain the Cosmos Stack.
 One layer above is the Hub’s Interchain Security and Liquid Staking functionality,